qubole/demotrends/README.md

 # DemoTrends (http://demotrends.qubole.com)

 A Big Data app that displays the topics that are trending on Wikipedia.

 There are two main parts:

 1. Webapp in Ruby on Rails.

 2. Data pipeline hosted in *Qubole Data Service*

+You can read more about demotrends in this [Blog](https://www.qubole.com/blog/big-data/build-a-data-pipeline-with-qubole)

 ## Quick Start
 1. Register for a [Trial Plan] (http://www.qubole.com/try) in Qubole